'The Lamb' (1789)

 My Norwegian students could very well find parallells in both ancient and modern literature.
 What about 'Olaf og Kari' (Olaf and Kari)?
 Is it just a piece of saga poetry describing a mother dominating and influencing her son into murdering his own wife? - or is it a poem about everybody's (Olaf's) struggle between good and evil, with an underlying message and demand to you and me to fight the negative forces in our minds?

 Both the motif and the story fits very well into the frames of both William Blake's poetry and Pink Floyd's 'The Wall'.
-I might list many examples of other writers being occupied with the same fundamental questions.

 What about you in Trinidad&Tobago, in Germany, Japan, etc. etc. Don't you find thematic similarities in your own literature?